st186/inventory-app/README.md

-  # Inventory Management Page
+  # Bhandar-IMS

-  This is a code bundle for Inventory Management Page.
-The original project is available at https://www.figma.com/design/X7Zh8dpmRoV7MGqDIDT4f7/Inventory-Management-Page.
+  This is a code bundle for Bhandar-IMS.
+The original project is available at https://www.figma.com/design/X7Zh8dpmRoV7MGqDIDT4f7/Bhandar-IMS.

   ## Running the code